blahajjessie/13s-wiki/vm_setup/ubuntu_2204_server.md

 - If you get a prompt to "Enable Ubuntu pro", select "No"

 ## Eject the Installation disk.
+When you reach the point where installation finishes, you can press "restart now".
+There is a very good chance that you will see an error that says "[Failed] unmounting /cdrom" or similar.
+This is ok!
 Instructions will vary depending on what Virtual Machine software you are using
 <details>
 <summary>UTM</summary>